chukwuagoziesolomon/bestie-server/DEPLOYMENT_MIGRATION_FIX.md

-# Deployment Fix for Migration Error
+# Deployment Fix for Migration Errors

-## Problem
+## Problems
-Production deployment is failing with this error:
+Production deployment is failing with these errors:
 ```
 django.db.utils.ProgrammingError: column "vendor_id" of relation "product_product" already exists
+django.db.utils.ProgrammingError: column "conversation_id" of relation "user_supportescalation" already exists
 ```

 ## Root Cause
-The `product.0002_initial` migration tries to add a `vendor_id` column that already exists in the production PostgreSQL database.
+Multiple `0002_initial` migrations try to add foreign key columns that already exist in the production PostgreSQL database.
+This happens when:
+1. Previous migrations created these columns
+2. The database was manually modified
+3. Migrations were applied out of order

 ## Solution Implemented
 Modified `bestyy/restaurant_features/product/migrations/0002_initial.py` to check if the column exists before adding it.
 The migration now: